Policy Board

 Philip Brown

-Philip has worked in financial services for over 30 years, with most of his experience focused on pensions and retirement income products.
-During this time he has worked as an independent consultant, Head of Policy at LV= and as a Senior Policy Associate on high level projects at the Financial Services Authority, as well as being the Head of Customer Services and Technical Administration, managing the vesting process for a large back book of varied pension and life products, and was winner of The Public Affairs Awards ‘Corporate Campaign of the Year’ 2016.
+Philip has worked in financial services for over 38 years, with most of his experience focused on pensions and retirement income products.
+During this time he has worked as an independent consultant, Director of Policy & External Affairs at People’s Partnership, Head of Policy at LV= and as a Senior Policy Associate on high level projects at the Financial Services Authority, as well as being the Head of Customer Services and Technical Administration, managing the vesting process for a large back book of varied pension and life products, and was winner of The Public Affairs Awards ‘Corporate Campaign of the Year’ 2016.

 Philip has been an active member of a number of industry trade bodies over the years including: the ABI Retirement and Savings Committee; the Chair of the ILAG Savings Strategy Group; a Founder member of and a Management Board Member of PICA; the Chair of the Options Steering Board; a member of the Money Advice Service Independent Review Panel; Chair of the Retirement Planning Financial Capability Strategy Steering Group; a member of the HMT FinTech Delivery Panel; a member of the InsureTech Board, as well as a member of the ABI Retirement Market Working Group.